davidwyly/rxn/examples/quickstart/README.md

 chain, DTO binding + attribute validation, RFC 7807 Problem Details on every failure path.

-210 LOC across three files (one DTO, one file-backed JSON repo, one entry point) plus this README.
+270 LOC across three files (one DTO, one file-backed JSON repo, one entry point) plus this README.
 No database, no Docker — runs on bare PHP.
-State persists in `var/quickstart-products.json` at the repo root (gitignored).
+State persists in `var/quickstart-products.json` at the repo root (gitignored), with `flock`-protected writes so the example survives `php-fpm`-style concurrent workers honestly.

 ## Run